IBM-Bluemix-Docs/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 #### Stage 1 - Setting up {{site.data.keyword.mobilefoundation_short}}
 {: #stage1-setting-up-mobile-foundation}

 In this stage, we would be spinning up an instance of {{site.data.keyword.mobilefoundation_short}}.
 Adding GitHub to the pipeline would be in this stage and it triggers the pipeline whenever a change is pushed to the git repository.
 Following steps show the GitHub configuration.
 You can set the stage trigger based on your requirement.
-It could be manual or automatic.
+It might be manual or automatic.

-In the following example, we set Input Type as *Git repository*, Git repository as *mfp-devops-20181210030116092* and Git URL as *https://github.com/sagar20896/mfp-devops-20181210030116092* and branch as *master*.
+In the following example, Input Type as *Git repository*, Git repository as *mfp-devops-20181210030116092* and Git URL as *https:// github .com/sagar20896/mfp-devops-20181210030116092* and branch as *master* is set.

 ![first_stage_git_input](images/p4_first_stage_git_input.png "Set up Mobile Foundation screen with the Input tab selected")